 1997-2022 Teaching Imaginative Drawing, Drawing Practice, Drawing Stories, Sketcbhook-Journaling, and other classes at the Lawrence Arts Center (Lawrence, KS) Teaching the process of keeping and using a sketchbook-journal and other art making skill is never dull.
 As participants bring their inner world to the surface while gathering inspiration from the everyday environment, we share the creative process while receiving insights about our common humanity.

-2018 Art Cafe, a youth art workshop run Tami Clark at First United Methodist Church (Lawrence, KS) As a volunteer, I facilitated a mosaic project with youth where participants collaborated to design and tile two large round mosaics.
+2018 Art Cafe, a youth art workshop run by Tami Clark at First United Methodist Church (Lawrence, KS) As a volunteer, I facilitated a mosaic project with youth where participants collaborated to design and tile two large round mosaics.

 2016 Heating Up: Artists Respond to Climate Change (Lawrence, KS) I co-facilitated with a committee of five leaders and many community partners, a month-long series of art and educational events on climate change, including a community art exhibit and poetry reading, panel discussion, dance performance, youth exhibit, children’s event, writing workshop, and Haskell wetlands restoration day.
 The events were sponsored by the USDAC-Lawrence Field Office, LETUS, Lawrence Percolator, and Haskell Indian Nations University.